 Transfer Policy for students from selected community colleges with an Associate of Arts Degree

 Transfer students admitted to the college from the following colleges who have earned an Associates of Arts degree will be admitted to Cornell College with all BA general education requirements having been met.
-On a case-by-case basis, the Academic Dean and the Registrar shall be permitted to create agreements with other community colleges when their AA curricula similarly reflect the broad range of general education requirements at Cornell College.
+On a case-by-case basis, the Academic Dean and the Registrar shall be permitted to approve additional community colleges when their AA curricula similarly reflect the broad range of general education requirements at Cornell College.
 To complete a Cornell degree, transfer students will need to earn at least 16 credits at Cornell and fulfill all other applicable graduation requirements.

 List of approved Colleges: